🇺🇸 AST SpaceMobile BlueBird Satellites

 Where can I see BlueBird satellites from?

 BlueBirds 1-5 orbit at lower inclinations targeting coverage over populated mid-latitude regions.
 BlueBird-6 is in a different orbit.
-OrbitalNodes tracks all six and shows which ones are visible from your specific location — coverage varies significantly depending on where you are.
+OrbitalNodes tracks every operational BlueBird and shows which ones are visible from your specific location — coverage varies significantly depending on where you are.
 The tracker updates in real time so you can see exactly what's overhead and plan for upcoming passes.

 ASTRONOMY CONCERN